bifurcation/mls-appsync/draft-barnes-mls-appsync.md

 A commit can contain a GroupContextExtensions proposal which modifies GroupContext extensions other than `application_data`, and can be followed by zero or more AppDataUpdate proposals.
+This allows modifications to both the `application_data` extension (via AppDataUpdate) and other extensions (via GroupContextExtensions) in the same Commit.

 A client applies AppDataUpdate proposals by component ID.
 For each `component_id` field that appears in an AppDataUpdate proposal in the